Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: Introduction

 The face operator $Q$ has a block decomposition

 on the face space $\ca{H}_1\oplus\ca{H}_1\oplus\ca{H}_2\oplus\ca{H}_2$ where the first (resp. second, third and fourth) space corresponds to the variable on the South (resp.
-North, West and East) edge of the face.
+North, West and East) edge of the face (see figure \ref{fig:Qblockstruct}).
 The Hermitian property then requires $Q_{ab}=Q_{ba}^*$.
-The lattice $\setZ^2$ is invariant under the translations and the dihedral group.
-This group is generated by the rotation $r$ of angle $\pi/2$ and the orthogonal symmetry $s_\Delta$ w.r.t. the first diagonal; this group also acts on the face operator $Q$ through

-In particular, the two generators permute the two Hilbert spaces $\ca{H}_1$ and $\ca{H}_2$.
-In order to present lighter computations on already numerous new objects, we will consider in this paper models that are invariant under the full action of the dihedral group. \begin{lemm} A face operator $Q$ is invariant under the dihedral group if and only if both Hilbert spaces $\ca{H}_1$ and $\ca{H}_2$ are equal to some Hilbert space $\ca{H}$ and there exist three self-adjoint operators $T$, $A$ and $U$ acting on $\ca{H}$ such that
+We will often need to refer to the following sub-blocks of $Q$ and introduce the following block extraction notation, used all through the paper.